Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 Great bulbous tomatoes, and peppers, beans, and squashes.
 The South’s resplendent cornucopia.
 The Concord grape arbor-- Only a few years old.
 How lovely to watch the grapevines grow and expand.

 We pull out invasive species here at our center, and replant native flowers and trees.
-Although I must say, we haven’t been able to uproot the few mimosas trees with their ethereal pink and white blossoms in the Spring.
+Although I must say, we haven’t been able to uproot the few mimosa trees with their ethereal pink and white blossoms in the Spring.
 Their beauty is too mesmerizing.

 Bringing in friends and family to can local peaches, tomatoes, our blueberries, and figs from our fig trees.
 Community is the answer to everything.
 Most important is the love and trust that grows from community..